 - Make it a habit to tag and label assets.
 Labeling and tagging API assets creates a type of virtuous cycle, becoming incredibly useful in supporting DevOps practices.
 The practice is also beneficial for other API lifecycle activities like enabling access controls or API-centric incident response.

 - Include the API dependencies of your APIs.
-Expand beyond just homegrown APIs to also include APIs from open-source software, acquired application packages, and third-party SaaS services.
+Expand beyond homegrown APIs to include APIs from open-source software, acquired application packages, and third-party SaaS services.
 The combination of built, integrated, and acquired APIs defines the digital supply chain that all organizations work within.

 - Repurpose what you have as a start.
-Repurposing the data you collect from systems and applications can be a stopgap solution for API inventory until you are equipped to procure an API security offering with continuous discovery capabilities.
+Repurposing the data you collect from systems and applications can be a stopgap solution for API inventory until you are equipped to procure an API security solution with continuous discovery capabilities.